HackyExtensionsForZoomMeetings/BreakoutRoomsBotForZoomMeetings/RESEARCH.md

 1. Dispatch function to send command to backend
     * Cares if the user is already assigned.
 Must send different one
     * Will update GUI automatically!
+    * Unreliable.
+Seems to lose scope/effectivity after a period.

 [nomeetingchatapi]: https://devforum.zoom.us/t/in-meeting-chats/26572